Republished into its original place in my blog’s timeline from my lost posts archive

-Having previously read another of Nothumb’s novellas, The Book of Proper Names reviewed here, which was an absurdist ugly duckling tale, I was looking forward to reading this one.
-I was slightly disappointed by Fear and Trembling, but I am still keen to read more by France’s ‘literary lioness’ as Nothumb is often monickered.
+Having previously read another of Nothomb’s novellas, The Book of Proper Names reviewed here, which was an absurdist ugly duckling tale, I was looking forward to reading this one.
+I was slightly disappointed by Fear and Trembling, but I am still keen to read more by France’s ‘literary lioness’ as Nothomb is often monickered.
 (6.5/10)

 Don’t forget that August is Women in Translation Month – hosted by Meytal at Biblibio.

 To explore further on Amazon UK (affiliate link), please click below:

 Fear and Trembling by Amélie Nothomb, trans Adriana Hunter.
 Faber, paperback, 132 pages.